#1 The Equipment is the Most Important Component of My Purchasing Decision – FALSE

 #4 I Have Uneven Temperatures In The Home Because My Furnace is Old – FALSE

-To operate well, a heating or cooling system needs to have the proper volume of air flow.
-If air flow is too high or too low, the system may not heat or cool each room evenly.
-Air flow and duct work design need to be considered at the time of replacing equipment, especially if the performance of the old equipment was not optimum.
+To operate well, a heating or cooling system needs to have the proper volume of airflow.
+If the airflow is too high or too low, the system may not heat or cool each room evenly.
+Airflow and ductwork design need to be considered at the time of replacing equipment, especially if the performance of the old equipment was not optimum.
 This is the reason why no one can quote this kind of work over the phone, or without taking all the necessary evaluative steps.
-In short, you need a real expert to evaluate the actual air flow of your home before determining the solution to the problem.
+In short, you need a real expert to evaluate the actual airflow of your home before determining the solution to the problem.